Damaged crops, cables: Dubai residents seek safe ways to keep squirrels out of homes

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Kholoud took action by placing a scarecrow to scare the squirrels away, but it didn't work.
+Kholoud placed a scarecrow to keep the squirrels away, but it didn't work.
 Then, she contacted the Dubai Municipality, who provided her with traps to capture and release the squirrels in the desert.
 "My fruits are now growing safely.
 I haven't seen any more squirrels near my house," she said.

-Haleema M, an Emirati living in the same area, enjoys having squirrels around her house.
+Haleema M, an Emirati from the same neighbourhood, enjoys having squirrels around her house.
 She doesn't mind the squirrels eating her crops but is concerned about them damaging cables.

-The 25-year-old mentioned how many people capture squirrels and keep them as pets.
+The 25-year-old said many people capture squirrels and keep them as pets.
 When her relative asked her to give him a squirrel every time she captured one, she agreed.
 He kept the squirrel in a large cage in his backyard, but it eventually escaped.
 After several unsuccessful attempts to get rid of the squirrels by capturing and releasing them in a remote place, Haleema gave up.
-"I consider it a good deed, and I routinely inspect the cables."
+"I consider it a good deed and routinely inspect the cables."

-Authorities recently proposed a solution to provide glue boards and place them in house yards to capture squirrels.
-While many people try to eliminate squirrels, others feel guilty using glue boards because it's difficult to free the squirrel once it is stuck.
-Many squirrels end up dying after getting stuck in the glue.
+Residents were recently given a solution to capture squirrels by placing glue boards in their yards to trap them.
+While some tried to eliminate squirrels, others felt guilty using glue boards as it gets difficult to free a squirrel once it is stuck.
+Many of these rodents die after getting stuck in the glue.

-In the book, 'A Natural History of the Emirates', Jacky Judas explained the origin of squirrels in the UAE.
-The author said it is unknown how the Northern Palm Squirrel made its way to the UAE from its native range in western Asia (India, Nepal, Pakistan).
-"We might guess that it has been imported in the pet trade, where some individuals managed to escape or may even have been intentionally released," said Judas.
+In 'A Natural History of the Emirates', Jacky Judas explained the origin of squirrels in the UAE.
+The author wrote it is unknown how the Northern Palm Squirrel made its way to the UAE from its native range in western Asia (India, Nepal, Pakistan).
+"We might guess that it has been imported in the pet trade, where some individuals managed to escape or may even have been intentionally released," noted Judas.

-Residents in Ras Al Khaimah were the first to notice squirrels spreading on their farms, causing significant damage to their crops.
-This led many farm owners to seek solutions to reduce their losses, eventually resorting to using pesticides to keep the animals away.
+Residents in Ras Al Khaimah were the first to notice the rise of squirrels on their farms, causing significant damage to their crops.
+This led many farm owners to seek solutions to reduce their losses, eventually resorting to pesticide use to keep the animals away.

 Dinesh Ramachandran, Technical and HSE Manager at Rentokil Boecker, told Khaleej Times that squirrels are not typically domesticated or recommended as pets.